forrtproject/forrtproject.github.io/content/about/get-involved/intro.md

 +++

-The majority for FORRT's operations are done via our [Slack channel](https://join.slack.com/t/forrt/shared_invite/zt-alobr3z7-NOR0mTBfD1vKXn9qlOKqaQ).
+The majority of FORRT's operations are done via our [Slack channel](https://join.slack.com/t/forrt/shared_invite/zt-alobr3z7-NOR0mTBfD1vKXn9qlOKqaQ).
 We use Slack to keep everyone up-to-date, to share interesting resources, coordinate FORRT teams, announce FORRT projects, build community, and to provide a platform for ongoing discussions on our projects, organization, and mission. [***You can join FORRT's Slack here***.](https://join.slack.com/t/forrt/shared_invite/zt-alobr3z7-NOR0mTBfD1vKXn9qlOKqaQ)

 ---